-My article in Serviam, the magazine dedicated to “Stability Solutions in a Dangerous World,” is out.
+My article in Serviam, the magazine dedicated to “Stability Solutions in a Dangerous World,” is now available.
 I mentioned it before, but now you can read the whole thing.

-It’s intended to be thought provoking, which it is.
+It’s intended to be thought-provoking.
 By the way, it was vetted and approved by an international lawyer and a consultant to Amnesty International and Human Rights Watch.
 There will be more on the subject of the lack of accountability of peacekeepers by others.
-In the immediate future, it sounds like you can catch more in the upcoming HBO movie The Greatest Silence (and/or listen to this NPR interview with the filmmaker).
+In the immediate future, it sounds like you can catch more in the upcoming HBO movie The Greatest Silence (and listen to this NPR interview with the filmmaker).